 In Canada, World Water Day is observed in various ways.
 This ranges from educational events and exhibitions for schools, community festivals, to campaigns influencing government policy, all raising awareness about the importance of fresh water and advocating for sustainable management of freshwater resources.
 World Water Day is celebrated each year on March 22nd.

-Facts about World Water Day
+Top 9 Facts for 2026 World Water Day in Canada

 In the News and Trending in Canada for World Water Day